cylc/cylc-doc/src/glossary.rst

       * :term:`family trigger`

    cycle
-      In a :term:`cycling suite<cycling>` one cycle is one repetition of the workflow.
+      In a :term:`cycling workflow<cycling>` one cycle is one repetition of the workflow.

       For example, in the following workflow each dotted box represents a cycle